 SPN 340 Hispanic Caribbean Literature: Culture Clash: Analysis of Caribbean culture as presented through the literature of the Spanish-speaking Caribbean.
 Explores the concepts of colonialism, nationalism, cultural hybridity, the Diaspora, and the Neo-Baroque from the Spanish conquest through the 21st century.
 Prerequisite: SPN 290 or consent.

 SPN 341 Spanish Film/Cultural Trends: Taking the history of Spanish film from its beginnings to the present as a point of departure, this course emphasizes the political, social, economic, and cultural contexts from where these films emerge.
 It also analyzes the specific techniques and strategies used by the films to tell stories.
 The objective of this course is to raise awareness about the role of film in modern Spain and about the ways in which it reflects Spanish culture.
-Prerequisite: two SPN 210 or consent.
+Prerequisites: SPN 202 or SPN 210 or SPN 290 or one 300-level SPN course, or consent.

 SPN 342 Latin American Film: Explores the tendencies and practices in Latin American cinema.
 Examines some of the most representative films produced in Latin America, considering the cultural, political, economical, and social contexts in which they were conceived and produced.
 Analyzes the diverse representations of culture, the construction of gender, and ultimately, the connection between national identity and filmmaking.
-Prerequisite: one 300-level SPN class or native/near native proficiency in Spanish.
+Prerequisites: SPN 202 or SPN 210 or SPN 290 or one 300-level SPN course, or consent.

 SPN 344 CSI in Latin America: Crime, Family Ties, and National Politics: Explores the representations of crime, punishment, family structure, and national politics in Latin America during the 20th and 21st centuries.
 Examines the construction of national identity through the analysis of violence in different media, such as the detective genre, post-dictatorial fiction, film noir, and other expressions of popular culture.
 Prerequisite: SPN 290 or consent.

 SPN 431 Spanish Literature: Fiction and Truth in Cervantes' Work: Study of Cervantes' successful formula for the novel.
 Analyzes conflict between fiction and truth as basis for new realist novel proposed by Cervantes.
-Prerequisite: one Spanish or Latin American survey course or consent.
+Prerequisite: SPN 290 or consent.

 SPN 432 Twentieth Century Latin American Literature: Revolution and Experimentation: In depth study of the Latin American literary movements through a century of social and political change.
 Explores experimentalist writers, the Boom generation, post-modern literature, social realism, and testimonial literature.
 Prerequisite: SPN 290 or consent.